lbl-srg/obc/specification/source/cdl.rst

 ....................

-The buildings industry has started to integrate different metadata schemas such as `Brick <https://brickschema.org/>`_ and `Project Haystack <https://project-haystack.org/>`_ into their control software and technology pipeline.  `ASHRAE 223p <https://www.ashrae.org/about/news/2018/ashrae-s-bacnet-committee-project-haystack-and-brick-schema-collaborating-to-provide-unified-data-semantic-modeling-solution>`_ is another upcoming semantic ontology that will describe the equipment topology in buildings and also the flow of different media.
-To support these schemas, CDL will allow, but will not require, use such metadata schema using the syntaxes provided below.
+The buildings industry has started to integrate different metadata schemas such as `Brick <https://brickschema.org/>`_ and `Project Haystack <https://project-haystack.org/>`_ into their control software and technology.
+`ASHRAE 223p <https://www.ashrae.org/about/news/2018/ashrae-s-bacnet-committee-project-haystack-and-brick-schema-collaborating-to-provide-unified-data-semantic-modeling-solution>`_ is another upcoming semantic ontology that will describe the equipment topology in buildings and also the flow of different media.
+To support these schemas, CDL will allow, but will not require, use of such metadata schema, using the syntaxes provided below.

 Semantic information will be included within the ``annotation`` keyword, using the ``__Buildings`` or ``__cdl`` annotation. ``__cdl`` will be used when the semantic information is regarding a control sequence (inputs, outputs etc.) and ``__Buildings`` will be used for every other instance that are not a part of the control sequence (equipment, zones etc.).
 The following instances defined in CDL can have annotations containing semantic information:

 * Inputs,
 * Outputs,
 * Parameters,
+* **fixme** the two entries below are not clear.
+Do you mean annotations of the class definitions of these blocks, or instances of these blocks, or both?
+* Composite blocks (:numref:`sec_com_blo`),
-* Composite blocks (:numref:`sec_com_blo`) and
+* Extension blocks (:numref:`sec_ext_blo`), and
 * Packages.

 All semantic information will be included under the ``semantic`` section within the ``__Building`` and/or ``__cdl`` annotations.